DoD-Platform-One/Anchore/docs/BBCHANGES.md

 - Automated creation of the license secret
 - Creation of an SSO secret with the above SSO values
 - Automation of SSO configuration through a k8s job
-- Creation of secrets with database credentials from postgres and anchore-feeds-db values
+- Creation of secrets with database credentials from postgres and feeds.feeds-db values
 - Automated creation and synchronization of the Postgres databases, database users, and passwords through k8s jobs
-- Added analyzerService.yaml to support metrics for analyzer
+- Added analyzer-service.yaml to support metrics for analyzer
 - Added service monitors for all exposed metrics

 Verify that these are present.
 As additional Big Bang changes are made, add them to this directory and update this document to reflect that.